Kapiainen/Lauhdutin/Readme.md

 - Fixed a bug, which kept the state from being automatically exited, when unhiding games so that no games remain hidden.
 - Fixed a bug that prevented shortcuts to folders from working.
 - GUI optimizations.
+- Added more info to the terminal when there is a failure to parse a Steam community profile.
+- Fixed bug that caused total hours played to fail to parse when the value was 1000+ hours.

 **Version 2.5.1 - 2017/03/06:**
 - Fixed a bug that caused hover animations to not reset properly.